 A Few Hints For Cooking Instant Pot Dried Beans

-- If you like your beans SUPER soft, without a bite left to them, cook for 40-45 minutes on high pressure.
+- If you like your beans SUPER soft, without a bite left to them, cook for additional 10 minutes on high pressure.

 - Never fill your inner pot of your pressure cooker more than 1/2 full when cooking beans.

 - It is best to let the pressure release naturally for beans to retain shape.
 However, you may do a rapid release after 10 minutes, by putting on oven mits and pushing steam valve to release.
 Just be careful not to burn stand too close–that steam can burn your face!

 - You will most likely have liquid left after cooking the beans in the instant pot, just drain off the liquid before using in recipes.